Student Organizations

 Meeting Schedule

-The Student Leadership Council meets the first Tuesday of every month.
+The Student Leadership Council meets on the first Tuesday of every month.

 Organization Advisors